DSimonne/PhdThesis/Readme.md

 * $r_0$ use consistent ? $2\pi$ ? seems ok
 * hypothesis to explain: dipole approximation, perfect crystals
 * extinction length

+# Errors
+* fwhm and not standard deviation for coherence length (see thesis vincent jacques)